frsche/dwmblocksrs/README.md

 dwm statusbar heavily inspired by [dwmblocks](https://github.com/torrinfail/dwmblocks).

 ## Features:
-- Segments of statusbar can have individual update intervals
+- Each segment of the statusbar has an individual update interval
-- Segments can be manually updated by sending a signal
+- Segments can also get manually updated by sending a signal to the process
-- can be configured with config file
+- The statusbar is configurable through a configuration file
+- You can also implement custom segments for the statusbar (see examples/custom_segment.rs)

 ## Example config:
 ```yaml